 Implementation of an accountability framework that addresses the contribution of the public, hybrid and commercial data providers for acquisition and provision of satellite data in support of GFOI R&D activities.

-Realisation of this vision will benefit greatly from the increased engagement with the FAO following the collocation of the GFOI Office in 2016, as well as with the relevant programs and capacities of the core data stream providers, and recognition of GFOI as an integral part of REDD+ by the major donors and funded accordingly.
+Realisation of this vision will benefit greatly from engagement with the FAO, and the collocation of the GFOI Office in 2016, as well as with the relevant programs and capacities of the core data stream providers, and recognition of GFOI as an integral part of REDD+ by the major donors and funded accordingly.

 Outcomes